You know, I'm watching a television in here and these people in the media are going nuts.

 Mitchell said illegal immigration affects our state more than it does any other.

-More than half of all illegal crossings over the U.S. Mexico border happen in Arizona.
+More than half of all illegal crossings over the U.S.-Mexico border happen in Arizona.

 The federal government has a responsibility to secure the border, fix our broken immigration system, but they haven't done so.

-Arizona continues to shoulder the burden, Arizona's trying to fix it, and the Obama Justice Department is going to sue them.
+Arizona's trying to fix it, and the Obama Justice Department is going to sue them.

 Democrats have been painting Republicans as unsympathetic to the long-term unemployed who will be unable to collect benefits.

-Democrat leaders have rejected several offers by the Republicans to vote for the bill, if at least some of it's paid for.
+Democrat leaders have rejected several offers by the Republicans to vote for the bill if at least some of it's paid for.

 My concern is that the Democrats are more interested in having this issue to demagogue for political gamesmanship than they are in simply passing the benefits extension, said Republican Senator George Voinovich, who for about the second time, in my memory, is right.

-He offered a deal that was rejected by dingy Harry.
+He offered a deal that was rejected by Dingy Harry.

-And contrary to what our country is about, Republicans, meanwhile, stood firm in their argument extending benefits should not add to the deficit.
+Republicans, meanwhile, stood firm in their argument extending benefits should not add to the deficit.

 Voinovich told Dingy Harry he would vote for extending benefits if at least half of it could be paid for with unused money from the stimulus package.